 During this course you will work on various assignments, give a presentation on a research paper and finally, develop a running prototype of a novel interactive system.
 The prototypes will be developed in teams of two.
 Master students will additionally evaluate their prototype.
 Each prototype will be presented and demonstrated at the end of the semester and will be documented with a short written report and an accompanying video.
 See the projects page for examples from previous semesters.

-For your prototype you can get hardware from the university.
-See the list of available hardware (Kinect, leap motion, touch screen etc.) that you can use for your project.
+For your prototype you can get hardware from the university (e.g. Kinect, AR/VR glasses, eyetracker, touch screen etc.) that you can use for your project.

 What are the requirements?